Last updated: July 31, 2024

 In the arid region between the Sierra Nevada and Rocky Mountains, Golden Spike National Historical Park celebrates the completion of the first transcontinental railroad that united the east and west coast of the rapidly industrializing United States.
 Without the labor of over 12,000 Chinese immigrant laborers, this technological feat would not have been possible.

-Their day-to-day experiences, however, are not remembered in their own voices.
+Primary sources detailing their day-to-day experiences in their own voices are scarce.
 No personal writings, letters, or diaries authored by Chinese workers on the first transcontinental railroad have been found.
 Eyewitness accounts and visual images come from just a handful of primary sources—all by European American and European observers—and often reflect anti-Chinese sentiment of the time.
-Through archeological analyses of the artifacts and features these workers left behind, the story of their tenacity outlives the physical tracks themselves.
+Through archeological analyses of the artifacts and features these workers left behind, and through the stories passed down through generations of their descendants, the legacy of their tenacity outlives the physical tracks themselves.

 A Dream Slowly Becomes a Reality

-Averaging nearly three-miles of construction per day, Chinese-led CPR crews entered Utah Territory in March, 1869, and by April and May of 1869, railroad construction camps covered the slopes of Promontory Summit, the junction where the two companies would meet.
-On April 28, 1869, in just 12 hours of work, Chinese construction crews and a smaller group of non-Chinese workers helped lay 10 miles and 56 feet of track, a record that has never been broken since.
+Averaging nearly three-miles of construction per day, Chinese-led CPRR crews entered Utah Territory in March, 1869, and by April and May of 1869, railroad construction camps covered the slopes of Promontory Summit, the junction where the two companies would meet.
+On April 28, 1869, in just 12 hours of work, Chinese construction crews and a smaller group of non-Chinese workers helped lay 10 miles and 56 feet of track, a record which has not been surpassed.
 Before noon on May 10, eight Chinese men moved the final rail into position, followed by a host of guests that drove the ceremonial golden and silver spikes.
 Yet Chinese faces are absent from photographs that showcase the crowd’s celebrations.

 Addressing an Archeological Paradox